 Connect LAN cable from router to DVR

 Prepare a good straight through UTP cat6 cable.
 Find the LAN or Ethernet port of the DVR then plug the first node.
 Plug the second end to your modem router or switch hub.
 You may notice a blinking light that indicates transfer of data or having a good connection.

 Find a valid IP address for DVR

 First, we need to assign a valid static IP address for your DVR.
-In home or small network, find your gateway address, then allocate IP address.
+In your home or small network, find your gateway address, then allocate IP address.
 In corporate network you should ask the network administrator of available IP for DVR.

 To do it, search Command prompt in windows search box or run cmd.exe.
 Type in ipconfig /all then press enter.
 Look at the results, list down the default gateway, subnet mask and IPv4 Address.

 In PLDT Router for example, you may get results like this.

 Therefore, you can try to use the succeeding IPv4 Address, try to make ping test of 192.168.1.101 for example, if you see a result like destination host unreachable, then this IP address is free to use for DVR.
 You may use 192.168.1.101 for DVR.